Claire Valva

 Recent Work

-• Physics-informed spectral approximation of Koopman operators with Dimitris Giannakis, arXiv:2408.05663
+• Physics-informed spectral approximation of Koopman operators with Dimitris Giannakis, paper.

-• The QBO, the annual cycle, and their interactions: Isolating periodic modes with Koopman analysis with Edwin P Gerber, arXiv:2407.17422
+• The QBO, the annual cycle, and their interactions: Isolating periodic modes with Koopman analysis with Edwin P Gerber, paper.

 • Consistent spectral approximation of Koopman operators using resolvent compactification with Dimitris Giannakis, paper